 Supplies needed for setting up a greenhouse watering system

 All of the above systems require a few basic greenhouse watering supplies if you intent to assemble them at home.

 You will almost invariably use PVC piping to get the water from its source near your plants or into the evaporator cooler.

-- Then, you will either need misting nozzles to get the water airborne, or a drip line hosing to run to the individual plants.
+Then, you will either need misting nozzles to get the water airborne, or a drip line hosing to run to the individual plants.

 PVC piping requires bonding tape for a water-tight seal at the joints.